-Various Backstage Experts and industry professionals have also weighed in over the years with their personalized take.
+Various industry professionals have also weighed in over the years with their personalized take.
 New York-based speech pathologist Tom Burke, for instance, swears by meditation.
 “Many singers and actors are aware of the effect of meditation on managing their nerves, anxiety, and ability to focus, but many are unaware of the additional, seemingly miraculous effect of minimizing warm-up times and releasing muscle tension,” he says.
-“Singers and actors have often noticed that as little as two minutes of meditation can ground the voice, open the throat, improve resonance, extend the range with greater ease, and more.
-Cutting your warm-up time from 20 minutes or more down to two minutes opens up time to focus on other aspects of your craft during your time-pressed practice sessions.”
+“Singers and actors have often noticed that as little as two minutes of meditation can ground the voice, open the throat, improve resonance, extend the range with greater ease, and more.”

-Voice teacher Andrew Byrne also thinks it is to the actor’s benefit if he or she learn how to warm up in public.
+Voice teacher Andrew Byrne recommends learning how to warm up your voice in public.
 Especially if you’re in a city like New York, you’ll be spending a lot of time commuting this way and that––may as well make the most of it!
 “In a perfect world, we would all have a sound-proofed room where we could warm our voices up right before our audition.
-We could then walk in confident and relaxed, knowing that something beautiful was about to leave our mouths,” he muses.
+We could then walk in confident and relaxed, knowing that something beautiful was about to leave our mouths,” he says.
 “In reality, we’re often running around all day, and we barely have time to do a quick hum before we start belting for the rafters in front of a room full of people.”

-But he’s also got a tip or two on how to really impress with a high note.
-While expanded your range takes rigorous work and months of exercise training, he says training yourself to start paying attention to the movement of your larynx while singing is a great way to gain control and start seeing adequate results in your higher register.
-You don’t want it moving too much; like a taut guitar string, your cords will get damaged if there’s too much of a push and too much movement.
+While expanding your vocal range takes rigorous work and months of exercise training, L.A.-based vocal coach Roger Burnley says to start by paying attention to the movement of your larynx while singing.
+This will improve your control, and you’ll start seeing adequate results in your higher register.
+You don’t want it moving too much—like a taut guitar string, your cords will get damaged if there’s too much of a push and too much movement.

 He says a quick way to reverse that movement is simply by thinking your voice is doing the opposite of what it’s actually doing.
 “In other words, if you think that you are going down for your higher notes, you will reverse your old habits and keep your larynx more stable.”

-Voice coach and Backstage Expert John Henny also advises that when reaching for the high notes, lighten up!
+Voice coach John Henny also advises that when reaching for the high notes, lighten up!
 Access the upper register when first learning to sing high notes.
 “Once these light notes are established,” he says, “the singer can increase vocal cord closure and singing intensity.”
 When stretching for that higher register, he also says to begin on open vowel sounds before adding consonants.
-Catch seven more of Henny’s tips here.

-There are also a number of lifestyle habits singers should adhere to for optimal voice health.
-Vocal coach and Backstage Expert Arden Kaywin says first and foremost, singers should not be smoking anything of any kind. “[It] is a sure-fire way to damage your instrument,” she says.
+First and foremost, vocal coach Arden Kaywin says singers should not smoke anything of any kind. “[It] is a sure-fire way to damage your instrument,” she says.
 “It thickens and stiffens the vocal folds, contributing to loss of range and hoarseness of timbre.
 It also dehydrates them so they are unable to vibrate flexibly and freely.”
 Another practice that goes hand-in-hand with smoking is excess drinking—don’t do it!
-Also avoid general vocal overuse for fear of fatigue and avoid clearing your through frequently.
+Also avoid general vocal overuse for fear of fatigue, and avoid clearing your throat frequently.
 But the most important thing to add to your daily regimen as a singer?
 Stay hydrated!

 “The free and flexible vibration of your vocal folds is directly related to how hydrated they are,” Kaywin says.
 “Drink lots of water (plain, normal water, not flavored or carbonated), because when your body is hydrated properly, so are your vocal cords.”